Ravindra-Raut/ravindra-raut/content/authors/admin/_index.md

 - icon: linkdin
   icon_pack: fas
   link: https://www.linkedin.com/in/ravindra-raut-9402bb69

-- icon: cv
-  icon_pack: ai
-  link: files/cv.pdf
-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
+# - icon: cv
+#   icon_pack: ai
+#   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "raviraut206@gmail.com"
+email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
 ---